malter134/whoamI/README.md

     player = other_player
 ```

+Topics have been developed in a Colab project.

+You shall update the "basic" Colab configuration on each part as described in the Colab project.

 ## Data sources and AI methods
 Game datas are computed in the topics in using some samples of images and a list of questions.